Extracurricular, no course credit:

 - Demonstrate communication skills (any media)

+The Capstone Project Proposal Form (linked below) is due by the conclusion of the student’s participation in the IGC Third Seminar course.
 Students are encouraged to complete the capstone project by the end of their third year, but at the latest the project must be completed prior to graduation and with enough time to complete the final report and present the work to the global change community.

 IGC Capstone Project Ideas [ Google Doc ] accessible to current IGC fellows and GCC affiliates